|

 34.

-He stopped on an image of East and West Germans tearing down the
+He backed up to an image of East and West Germans tearing down the

-wall that divided them; even the dust froze in mid-air.
+wall that divided them; the dust frozen in mid-air.
 "What

 if?" he asked.